-Interest will accrue on the amount students have borrowed from the date they receive their first loan instalment, or when the payment is made to their college or university on their behalf, until the outstanding amount, including any interest accrued, has been repaid in full.
+Interest will accrue on the amount students have borrowed from the date they receive their first maintenance loan instalment, or when the tuition fee loan payment is made to their college or university on their behalf, until the outstanding amount, including any interest accrued, has been repaid in full.

-Interest rates are based on the Retail Price Index (RPI).
-While studying, students will accrue RPI inflation plus 3% on the outstanding balance and this level of interest continues until the April after graduation.
+Interest rates are recalculated each academic year based on the Retail Price Index (RPI) in the preceding March.
+For example, for the 2019/20 academic year the interest on loans will be based on the March 2019 RPI figure of 2.4%.
+While studying, students will accrue interest on their loans at a rate of RPI inflation plus 3% on the outstanding balance and this level of interest continues until the April after graduation.
 At this point it changes to a variable rate of interest depending on earnings outlined in the table below.